MatthewRalston/MatthewRalston.github.io/_posts/2024-07-28-productivity-setup.md

 I use `org-mode` for much of my note taking and productivity (to-do lists, documentation, master lists, task-management).
 The fact that org-mode now can be coupled with the zettlekasten software `org-roam` and associated visualization solution `org-roam-ui`, lots of my organizational problems are wrong.

-## `org-mode` for productivity - not your average to-do list: ASCII, nesting, linking, pandoc compatibility, and more.
+## `org-mode` for productivity

+Not your average to-do list: ASCII, nesting, linking, pandoc compatibility, and more.

-## `org-roam` for zettlekasten -
+## `org-roam` for zettlekasten

 Essentially, it's just mind-mapping using more-or-less plain `.org`-mode and emacs key-binding shortcuts to quickly move throughout the network to add/edit information to a zettlekasten system.
 This is compared to more conventional paid/freemium solutions like Obsidian.